Arka-Bhowmik/bounding_box_gui/README.md

 The executable file can be created in two steps:

-I. Base Pyton Script/Development Step
+I. Base Python Script/Development Step

 II.
 Executable Deployment Step